 Toxic pesticides in Greenhouses

 The European Commission has renewed the approval for some very toxic pesticides, restricting utilisation to permanent greenhouses.
 The EU institutions falsely treat permanent greenhouses as closed spaces, preventing the release of pesticides into the environment.
 This is not in line with their own EFSA guidance document.
-This explains that “high-tech greenhouses, usually perceived to be ‘closed systems’, may still result in [...] leakages into the environment” [1].
+It explains that “high-tech greenhouses, usually perceived to be ‘closed systems’, may still result in [...] leakages into the environment” [1].
 Scientific findings confirm that greenhouses are leaking pesticides.

 What are greenhouses?